nancytyagi/Spark-Learning/README.md

 # Spark-Learning
-This repository contains some examples of Spark Implementation
+This repository contains some examples of Spark Implementation.